jesgs/poser-autorigger/README.md

 ## TODOs

-- [ ] Determine if mesh correction code should be removed or expanded.
+- [x] Determine if mesh correction code should be removed or expanded.
 This code is actually part of [Poser Tools](https://github.com/jesgs/poser-tools).
+  - Move to Poser Tools.
+We can bring it back later or merge the two add-ons.
 - [ ] Separate non-connected meshes into separate objects (eyebrows, eyelashes, eyes, gums/teeth, tongue, and pubic hair mesh).
 This could also be part of [Poser Tools](https://github.com/jesgs/poser-tools).
 - [ ] Rig UI panel ideas: built-in but still provides support for [Bone Manager](https://fin.gumroad.com/l/STdb) and [Rig UI](https://superhivemarket.com/products/rig-ui)
 - [ ] Test against other Poser figures (Daz3d Millennium 4 figures, La Femme and Le Homme, AnimeDoll)